Citroën Grand C4 SpaceTourer MPV - Engines, drive & performance

 Citroen Grand C4 SpaceTourer diesel engines

 The entry-level 1.6-litre diesel engine with 99bhp is no longer available, but it's best to avoid it if you're looking at the used-car market.
-We recommend upgrading to the 128bhp version of the newer 1.5-litre BlueHDi engine, which is barely any less economical.
+We recommend upgrading to the 128bhp version of the newer 1.5-litre BlueHDi engine, which is more pleasant to drive.
 It gets the C4 from 0-62mph in 10.9 seconds and feels quick enough even when the car is fully loaded.
 Both engines are impressively quiet, but the more powerful option feels far less strained on motorways.

 On paper, the extra power of the 158bhp diesel looks appealing, as it takes the big Citroen from 0-62mph in 9.2 seconds.
 However, the way its power is delivered feels rather sudden and you have to make frequent gearchanges to make the most of the extra muscle.
 This means it can actually be more fatiguing to drive than the slower, less powerful versions.

-Unlike the smaller C4 SpaceTourer, there's only one version of the 1.2-litre turbocharged three-cylinder petrol engine available in the Grand version.
-It produces 128bhp, and regardless of whether you pick the six-speed manual or eight-speed automatic gearbox, this engine manages 0-62mph in 10 seconds.
+There’s only one version of the 1.2-litre turbocharged three-cylinder petrol engine available.
+It produces 128bhp, and regardless of whether you pick the six-speed manual or eight-speed automatic gearbox, this engine manages 0-62mph in around 10 seconds.
 On the move, it's a little quieter and smoother than the diesels, and more relaxing to drive around town.